Physician Toolkit: Managing Fetal Lung Lesions

 Through this experience, we have learned that lung lesions are unpredictable and challenging to diagnose, requiring meticulous prenatal diagnosis to properly manage the broad spectrum of presentations, from a very small mass to a very large growth that can cause significant problems for both fetus and mother.

-To better partner with you and share the lessons we’ve learned through our experience managing fetal lung lesions, the Center has created a number of professional-focused resources about fetal lung lesions, including prenatal management and diagnostic tools, a collection of recent research, and educational resources that you can share with your patients.
+To better partner with you and share the lessons we’ve learned through our experience managing fetal lung lesions, the Center has created a number of professional-focused resources for fetal lung lesion management, including prenatal management and diagnostic tools, a collection of recent research, and educational resources that you can share with your patients.

 Resources for professionals